 3) Nurture relationships through continued engagement.

-Our Youth Program aims to connect young urban citizens to the ocean via the pathways of our urban waterways.
+Our Women and Water Programme aims to connect young urban citizens to the ocean via the pathways of our urban waterways.
 Caring for our ocean starts by caring for our neighbourhood.

 “The biggest layer of our lives is in our community”